-Again, all that information will be laid out in the prospectus in the circular and information we'd want to share with all shareholders at the same time through appropriate disclosures.
-So, not something I can quote on this call.
+Again, all that information will be laid out in the prospectus and the circular and information we'd want to share with all shareholders at the same time through appropriate disclosure, so not something I can quote this call.

 Okay.
-The last question is on the Pork business.
+My last question is on the pork business.
 It sounds like you'll be looking to source more hogs to increase the capacity in that facility.
-I guess I'm thinking back to, I don't know, 20 years ago, 25 years ago, when Maple Leaf was somewhat doing a feed-the-world-type strategy and processing I think it was 7 million hogs, if I remember correctly, back then or slaughtering.
-And the currency went to par and took away your advantage.
-How much does the strategy in the Pork business - in terms of growth long term, how much does that rely on the currency staying roughly where it is?
+I guess I'm thinking back to, I don't know, 20 years ago, 25 years ago, when Maple Leaf was somewhat doing to feed-the-world type strategy and processing, I think it was seven million hogs if I remember correctly, back then, or slaughtering, and the currency went to par and took away your advantage.
+How much does the strategy in the pork business, in terms of growth long term, how much does that rely on the currency staying roughly where it is?